Are you in hardship and need to sell your property?

 · Seller decides price for listing based on a brokers price opinion.

 · Seller must get a contract to the bank before 90 days of missing payments.
 Usually at 90 days banks files a Notice of Default ( NOD) and court starts the foreclosure process.
+At this moment is not short sale anymore.
+Is a property in foreclosure.

-· Seller presents the bank with a contract contingent to the bank’s approval and submit prove of the hardship with support documents.
+· Seller presents the bank with a contract contingent to the bank’s approval and submit prove of the hardship with financial support documents.

 · Loss mitigation departments take care of these processes inside the bank and they require sometime to approve and get the approval from investors linked to that mortgage.